tyagishi/SDSCustomView/README.md

   wrapped NSOutlineView in NSScrollView

-- OutlineView with Drag&Drop support(pure SwiftUI)
+- HierarchicalReorderableForEach (OutlineView with Drag&Drop support, pure SwiftUI)

+  experimental imple.

 ## TableView
 currently only for macOS